Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Trends, clusters, patterns, outliers, or significant statistical semantics and findings that are considered “visually apparent” must be described through text at a minimum.
+__Description__: Trends, clusters, patterns, outliers, or significant statistical semantics and findings that are considered “visually apparent” must be described through text at a minimum.
 Optionally, these features may also be exposed using sonification or tactile means or through other multi-sensory approaches.

 __Good example__: [https://www.highcharts.com/docs/accessibility/sonification](https://www.highcharts.com/docs/accessibility/sonification)